vitaliyarkhanhelski/interview-tool/README.md

 - 🏢 **Pick Your Company** - Salesforce, Deloitte, Accenture, PwC, Capgemini, and leading Salesforce partners
 - 🤖 **Talk to an AI Interviewer** - Get realistic interview questions based on your background
 - ⚡ **Real-Time Streaming Responses** - Watch AI responses appear word-by-word like ChatGPT
+- 🎨 **Beautiful Salesforce-Themed UI** - Enjoy a modern, polished interface with official Salesforce colors and styling
 - 📊 **Get Scored & Reviewed** - Receive a score out of 10 plus detailed feedback
 - 🔄 **Practice Unlimited Times** - Keep practicing until you nail it!